Dawn Tilbury

 My undergraduate degree is in Electrical Engineering from the University of Minnesota.
 I did my M.S. and Ph.D. at the University of California in Berkeley, in the EECS Department in the Intelligent Machines and Robotics Laboratory.
 As a graduate student, I had the opportunity to be a visiting scholar at various places including: the robotics group at LAAS in Toulouse, LSS at Supelec in Paris, LIDS at MIT, and the robotics lab at Harvard.

 During my sabbatical leave in 2001-2002, I was an Academic Visitor at the IBM T. J. Watson Research Center in Hawthorne, NY in the Performance Management Group, and a Visiting Professor at ITIA, the Institute for Industrial Technologies and Automation, in Milan, Italy.
 During the summer of 2003, I was a summer professor intern at DaimlerChrysler in the Advance Manufacturing Engineering group in Auburn Hills, MI.
 In May 2004, I taught a course (ME 360) at Shanghai JiaoTong University as part of the UM-SJTU cooperative agreement.
 I am an alumna of the Defense Science Study Group; see Annie Anton's web page for a description of our activities.
-Now I am a member of Information Science and Technology (ISAT) Study Group.
+I am also a former member of the Information Science and Technology (ISAT) Study Group.

-My office number is 3124 G. G. Brown, phone (734) 936-2129, fax (734) 647-3170, and my mailing address is:
+My office number is 3464 G. G. Brown, phone (734) 936-2129, fax (734) 647-9379, and my mailing address is:

 Mechanical Engineering Department